Alabama

 Aside from tourist attractions, Lamar County is also home to many businesses that are hardworking and dedicated to serving the community.
 For example, there is a large flood damage restoration company that serves the community.
 They provide flood damage and other types of emergency response services.
 In addition, there are plenty of other businesses that cater to the needs of residents and visitors.
 In fact, there is nothing in Lamar County that you can’t find in the town.

-READ ABOUT: What to See in Alabama at Montgomery County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Geneva County - Tourist Attractions

 The most important thing to do in Lamar County is to visit the national park.
 This area is home to one National Register property.
 The National Register Information System is a fairly accurate database of historical sites and landmarks.
 However, the maps are not always updated regularly to account for the latest GPS standards.
 If you’re interested in learning about this region’s history and culture, you may want to take a tour of the town’s museums and historic buildings.